cmugpi/cmugpi.github.io/README.md

 blogging framework which makes writing your site's content as easy as putting it in the right place, and Octopress 3.0 helps to put things in the right place.

-We're the version of Sass that comes with Jekyll to build the Sass stylesheets.
+We're using the version of Sass that comes with Jekyll to build the Sass stylesheets.
 Sass is a language that compiles to CSS, but adds in tons of cool features that make it easy to write maintainable stylesheets.

 To continuously build and preview the site locally: